 - Choose high-protein and high-calorie snacks.

-- Drink a nutritional supplement to provide additional calories, protein, and other nutrients.
+- Drink a nutritional supplement to get extra calories, protein, and other nutrients.
 A registered dietitian can recommend a good brand to meet your needs.

 - Avoid non-nutritious beverages such as black coffee and tea.

 - Plan meals to include your favorite foods.

 - Make eating a pleasurable experience, not a chore:

 - Liven up your meals by using colorful place settings.

 - Try not to eat alone: invite a guest to share your meal or go out to dinner.